Houwenda/FakeApDetector/README.md

 ## To be done:
 #### 1.Using server to detect fake APs to support more platforms.
-#### 2.Detection based on timestamp is not reliable due to defect of algorithms.
+#### 2.Detection based on timestamp is not reliable due to defect of algorithms, which needs improvement.